Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 .. note::

     This example uses the data file ``result.json``, located in the Pyomo repository at:
-    ``pyomo/contrib/doe/examples/result.json``, which contains the nominal parameter values, and measurements for the reaction kinetics experiment.
+    ``pyomo/contrib/doe/examples/result.json``, which contains the nominal parameter
+    values, and measurements for the reaction kinetics experiment.

 .. doctest::

     # === Required import ===
     >>> import pyomo.environ as pyo
+    >>> from pyomo.dae import ContinuousSet, DerivativeVar
     >>> from pyomo.contrib.doe import DesignOfExperiments
+    >>> from pyomo.contrib.parmest.experiment import Experiment
+    >>> import pathlib
     >>> import numpy as np
+    >>> import json

-Subclass the :ref:`Parmest <parmest>` ``Experiment`` class to define the reaction kinetics experiment and build the Pyomo ConcreteModel.
+Subclass the :ref:`ParmEst <parmest>` ``Experiment`` class to define the reaction kinetics experiment and build the Pyomo ConcreteModel.

 .. literalinclude:: /../../pyomo/contrib/doe/examples/reactor_experiment.py
     :start-after: ========================